arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/trace_32/content.md

 ### Issues While Starting TRACE32 on Linux

 - The TRACE32 executable for Linux requires the Qt libraries.
-Please verify that  one of the following versions of Qt is installed:
+Please verify that the following versions of Qt is installed:
-- or Qt5 >= 5.9	(Linux 64 bit)
+- Qt5 >= 5.9	(Linux 64 bit)

 On Ubuntu Linux for example you can install the Qt5 libraries using apt-get: `sudo apt-get install qt5-default`